Kieron Willox

-Kieron Willox (born 18 April 2006) is a Scottish footballer who plays as a midfielder for club Stoke City.
+Kieron Willox (born 18 April 2006) is a Scottish footballer who plays as a midfielder for Scottish League Two side, Elgin City.

 Career

 Born in Inverness, Willox grew up in Auldearn.
-He joined Inverness Caledonian Thistle in 2016, coming through the youth ranks as a top prospect.
+He joined Inverness Caledonian Thistle in 2016, coming through the youth ranks.
 On 28 June 2022, aged 16, Willox signed with Rangers on a professional basis.
-Willox would go on and make appearances for the U18's and Rangers B in the Lowland League.
+Willox would go on and make appearances primarily for the U18's as well as one appearance for Rangers B, in the Lowland League as a substitute against Bo'ness United.
 On 5 July 2024, Willox signed for EFL Championship side, Stoke City after a successful trial towards the end of the previous season.
+On 16 January 2026, Willox returned home, and joined his boyhood club, Inverness Caledonian Thistle, on loan until the end of the season.
+Willox made his debut the following day in a 0–0 away draw to The Spartans in the Scottish Cup, coming on as a substitute in the second half of extra time.
+Willox made seven appearances in 2025–26 for Inverness as they won the Scottish League One title.
+Willox left Stoke at the end of the 2025–26 season after not having his contract renewed.

+On 3 July 2026, Willox signed for Scottish League Two side Elgin City.